-a.
-A matter personal to a member of staff that is being considered by a meeting of council OR [the () committee] OR [the () sub-committee] is subject to standing order 11 above.

-- b.
-Subject to the council's policy regarding absences from work, the council's most senior member of staff shall notify the chairman of the Council of absence occasioned by illness or other reason and that person shall report such absence to at its next meeting. - c.
-The chairman of or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of [the employee's job title].
-The reviews and appraisal shall be reported in writing and is subject to approval by resolution - d.
-Subject to the council's policy regarding the handling of grievance matters, the council's most senior employee the chairman of the chairman or in his absense the vice-chairman in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the council. - e.
-Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by The Proper Officer relates to the chairman or vice-chairman of the council this shall be communicated to another member of the council, which shall be reported back and progressed by resolution of the council. - f.
-Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - g.
-The council shall keep all written records relating to employees secure.
-All paper records shall be secured and locked and electronic records shall be password protected and encrypted. - h.
-Only persons with line management responsibilities shall have access to staff records referred to in standing orders 19(f) and (g) above if so justified. - i.
-Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 19(f) and (g) above shall be provided only to The Proper Officer and the Chairman of the Council.
+- a) A matter personal to a member of staff that is being considered by a meeting of the council is subject to standing order 11 above. - b) Subject to the council's policy regarding absences from work, the clerk shall notify the Chair of the Council or if s/he is not available, the Vice Chair of the Council of absence occasioned by illness or other reason. - c) The Chair of the Council, or in his/her absence the Vice Chair shall conduct a review of the performance and annual appraisal of the work of the clerk. - d) Subject to the council's policy regarding the handling of grievance matters, the clerk shall contact the Chair of the Council, or in his/her absence, the Vice Chair in respect of an informal or formal grievance matter. - e) Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by clerk relates to the Chair or Vice Chair of the Council, this shall be communicated to another member of the council, which shall be reported back and progressed by resolution of the council. - f) Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - g) The council shall keep all written records relating to employees secure.
+All paper records shall be secured and locked and electronic records shall be password protected. - h) Only persons with line management responsibilities shall have access to staff records referred to in standing orders 19(f) and 19(g) above. - Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 19(f) and 19(g) above shall be provided only to the Chair of the Council.

-20. Requests for information
+20) Requests for information

-- a.
-Requests for information held by the council shall be handled in accordance with the council's policy in respect of handling requests under the Freedom of Information Act 2000 and the Data Protection Act 1998. - b.
-Correspondence from, and notices served by, the Information Commissioner shall be referred by the Proper Officer to the chairman of the council.
-The said committee shall have the power to do anything to facilitate compliance with the Freedom of Information Act 2000.
+- a) Requests for information held by the council shall be handled in accordance with the council's policy in respect of handling requests under the Freedom of Information Act 2000 and the Data Protection Act 1998. - b) Correspondence from, and notices served by, the Information Commissioner shall be referred by the Proper Officer to the Chair of the Council.
+The council shall have the power to do anything to facilitate compliance with the Freedom of Information Act 2000.

-21. Relations with the press/media
+21) Relations with the press or other media

-a.
-Requests from the press or other media for an oral or written comment or statement from the Council, its councillors or staff shall be handled in accordance with the Council's policy in respect of dealing with the press and/or other media.
+a) Requests from the press or other media for an oral or written comment or statement from the council, its councillors or staff shall be handled in accordance with the council's policy in respect to dealing with the press or other media.

-22. Execution and sealing of legal deeds
+22) Execution and sealing of legal deeds

-See also standing orders 15(b)(xii) and (xvii) above.
+See also standing orders 15(b)(xii) and 15(b)(xvii) above.

-- a.
-A legal deed shall not be executed on behalf of the council unless authorised by a resolution. - b.
-[Subject to standing order 22(a) above, the council's common seal shall alone be used for sealing a deed required by law.
-It shall be applied by the Proper Officer in the presence of two councillors who shall sign the deed as witnesses.]
+- a) A legal deed shall not be executed on behalf of the council unless authorised by a resolution. - b) Subject to standing order 22(a) above, the council's common seal shall alone be used for sealing a deed required by law.
+It shall be applied by the Proper Officer in the presence of two councillors who shall sign the deed as witnesses.